3D Printing in Healthcare Makes It Personal

-Although healthcare has lagged behind other industries in adopting additive manufacturing technology, the shift in this dynamic has the potential to radically change and, in some ways, democratize the practice of medicine over the next decade.
+Although the healthcare market has lagged behind others in adopting additive manufacturing technology, the shift in this dynamic has the potential to radically change and, in some ways, democratize the practice of medicine over the next decade.
 Falling costs for hardware have made 3D printers a relatively inexpensive technology.

 Lower cost barriers will drive greater deployments—whether that means community hospitals empowering surgical teams with their own dedicated 3D printer or mobile medical units bringing state-of-the-art healthcare solutions to remote or underserved populations.
 Additive is a perfect solution for producing to the unit of one—limited runs of products which can be aimed at smaller, less historically profitable groups of patients with unmet needs.

 In terms of dollars and cents, the market opportunity is extraordinary.
 According to reports by SmarTech Analysis, the market for medical 3D printing is currently estimated to be worth well over $1 billion.
 By 2027, the market value is set to grow to over $13 billion, with $4.9 billion in hip replacements alone.
 Additionally, the report estimates that, by 2026, close to 3.2 million 3D-printed medical implants may be in use throughout the world.

 Multiple sectors within the medical field are benefiting from 3D printing, including orthopedics, dental and podiatry.
 The technology is offering exciting new ways to provide personalized care and 3D printed medical devices.